flowergirl95/PythonCode/README.md

       customers are ordering, and anything else you can think of

 # Data
--Orders
+- Orders
--Orders_products_prior
+- Orders_products_prior
--Products
+- Products
--Customers
+- Customers
--Departments
+- Departments
--I used a number of open source data sets from Instacart, and data sets created for the purpose of the proyect In Career Foundary Course.
+- I used a number of open source data sets from Instacart, and data sets created for the purpose of the proyect In Career Foundary Course.

 # Tools
  The data was analysed using Python and the following libraries: